-The second edition of the Guidelines for Evaluation of Permanent Impairment (PDF, 2.05 MB) took effect on 1 July 2016.
+The second edition of the Guidelines for Evaluation of Permanent Impairment (PDF, 2.05 MB) (the Queensland Guide) took effect on 1 July 2016.

 This means all permanent impairment assessments conducted on and from this date, for an injury sustained on or after 15 October 2013, must be done by an assessor trained in the second edition.